 - Never suck your thumb.
 Here, Buffett is trying to stress the importance of taking action.
-Some real estate investors are struck by “analysis paralysis” – e.g., they spend so much time evaluating individual deals that they lose out on the opportunity altogether.
+Some real estate investors are struck by “analysis paralysis”.
+For example, they spend so much time evaluating individual deals that they lose out on the opportunity altogether.
 Instead, Buffett argues that people need to be prepared to take action when a promising opportunity comes along.

 - Spell out the deal before you start.
 Buffett is a proponent of getting all details of a deal in writing before taking action.
 Those who rely on verbal or handshake agreements will eventually get burned.

 - Watch small expenses.
 The book recounts a story of a man who counted 500-sheet rolls of toilet paper to make sure he wasn’t being ripped off.
-While this seems like an extreme example, the point Buffett is trying to make is that small expenses eventually add up, so a savvy investor will want to track every penny accordingly.
+While this seems like an extreme example, the point Buffett is trying to make is that small expenses eventually add up.
+Meaning a savvy investor will want to track every penny accordingly.

 4. The Art of the Deal by Donald Trump